Alicja-Malinowska/Milestone1/README.md

 ### Acknowledgements

 Thanks to my Mentor Simen Daehlin for suggesting to make it a one-page scrollable website and for giving me idea to display my contact form as a modal.
+Thanks to Anthony O'Brien for giving me a piece of JavaScript Code to provide better UX with the collapsable navigation bar on mobile devices.